Let Your Pet Nuzzle Blues Away

 Exercise With Others for Support

-Staying connected with other people helps overcome the lethargy, exhaustion, and loneliness of depression.
-Join an exercise group or exercise with a friend.
-You'll stay connected.
-And you'll have support to help you stay on track!
+Connections with other people can help you overcome the sluggish, lonely feelings of depression.
+Join an exercise group or work out with a friend.
+You'll stay in touch and have support to keep yourself on track.

 Be Sure You Get Enough Sunlight